REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Experiments

 \stitle{Latency Trade-off.} To assess the latency-performance trade-off, we measure the average end-to-end runtime per query.
-As expected, single-step methods are faster: DB-Retrieval takes 0.77s, Unstr.-RAG 11.9s, and \system-Naive 22.7s, whereas \system requires $\text{\textbf{31.7s}}$ due to multi-stage reasoning and optional clarification.
-Despite this moderate overhead, \system delivers the highest expert-validated accuracy across major metrics, indicating that its additional reasoning steps yield meaningful and consistent gains.
+As expected, single-step methods are faster: DB-Retrieval takes 0.77s, Unstr.-RAG 11.9s, and \system-Naive 22.7s, whereas \system requires $\text{\textbf{31.7s}}$ due to multi-stage decision processing and optional clarification.
+Despite this moderate overhead, \system delivers the highest expert-scored selection quality across major metrics, indicating that its additional reasoning steps yield meaningful and consistent gains.